microsoft/azure-spring-boot/azure-spring-boot-starters/azure-documentdb-spring-boot-starter/README.md

 ### Further info

-Besides using Azure Cosmos DB DocumentDB API Spring boot starter, you can directly use Azure Cosmos DB DocumentDB API Spring Data package to more complex scenario, detail please refer to [Spring Data for Azure Cosmos DB DocumentDB API](https://github.com/Microsoft/spring-data-documentdb).
+Besides using this Azure DocumentDB Spring Boot Starter, you can directly use Azure DocumentDB API Spring Data package for more complex scenarios.
+Please refer to [Spring Data for Azure Cosmos DB DocumentDB API](https://github.com/Microsoft/spring-data-documentdb) for more details.